zalogarciam/zalogarciam/README.md

 <p align="center">
   <code>
   I'm Gonzalo, an adept learner exploring the depths of technology.
-I studied bachelor of Software Engineering at UCSM and a Master Degree in Computer Scienceat Unimelb.
+I studied bachelor of Software Engineering at UCSM and a Master Degree in Computer Science at Unimelb.
 I have a great passion for <strong>Software Development, Data Structures & Algorithms</strong> along with <strong>AI and HCI research</strong>.
   </code>
 </p>